AniCator/pour-honor/README.md

 ## Controls
 (Information pending)

+## License
+Assets are All Rights Reserved.
+MIT for code.

 ## Uses the PGE Template Project

 This is a template project for use with the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
 It serves as a jumping off point for you to build your masterpiece application.